LibOps/islandora-microservices/README.md

-# Horizontally autoscaled derivative creation
+# Multi-region, horizontally autoscaled Islandora microservices

-Your Islandora instance can leverage the suite of Islandora microservices running in the Cloud.
+Your Islandora instance can use Islandora microservices running in the Cloud.
 Image derivatives, video derivatives, OCR, hOCR, FITS metadata generated on media uploaded to your repository.
 Autoscaled to meet the needs of your repository during times of heavy ingestion.

 ## How it works